ethereumjs/ethereumjs-lib/README.md

 ######example usage
 run a the CallRecursiveContract test from the stInitCodeTest file
-`./bin/tester --file stInitCodeTest --test CallRecursiveContract --vmtrace "trace.json"`
+`./bin/tester -s --file stInitCodeTest --test CallRecursiveContract --vmtrace "trace.json"`

 # BROWSER
 `ethereumjs-lib` can be used with [`browserify`](http://browserify.org/).